wqureshi1991/Interview-Tests/README.md

 # First fork the repository in your github account.

 # Simple yet elegant exercise
-Create a simple yet elegant formg in any technology stack of choice.
+Create a simple yet elegant form in any technology stack of choice.
 In this repository there are 2 sample templates attached.
 They are just for illustration purpose.
 You may use them, but feel free to use something else.

 # Features
  - As a guest I want to see a UI form for Open Standard Fixed Deposit